Quick Summary

 Github Repository: vue2-to-vue3-example

-So, these were the steps to implement the migration process from vue 2 to vue 3.
+So, these were the steps to implement the migration process to upgrade Vue 2 to Vue 3.
 You can visit the source code: vue2-to-vue3-example.
 Clone the repository and experiment with the code.

 Conclusion